The position is the right fit if you are passionate and excited about the latest developments in that ecosystem, just as we are.

 A few of the things you might work on

 React.js single-page applications: The most important part for our customers.
 We write all our SPAs in React.js, Redux, and the ecosystem around both.
-Quality is important, and so we incorporate common standards, for instance Storybook.
-You might help us extend our component library by creating isolated, reusable, and well-tested React components.
+You might help us integrate a new feature by creating isolated, reusable, and well-tested React components.

 Node.js micro-service APIs: The APIs are the foundation of everything.
 We put a lot of effort into the quality, robustness, and scalability of our APIs.
 Designing new interfaces, creating new endpoints and improving the testability is an integral part.